Santosh3672/Advanced-PD-workshop-using-openlane-VSD/README.md

 # Day1: Inception of open-source EDA, OpenLANE and Sky130 PDK
 ## Introduction:
-During ASIC design we will come across some terms more frequenlty few of them are listed below:
+During ASIC design we will come across some terms more frequenlty few of them are listed below: \
-Pad: Used to communicate with outside world.
+Pad: Used to communicate with outside world. \
-Core: Area where the digital logic sits.
+Core: Area where the digital logic sits. \
-Die: Size of entire chip.
+Die: Size of entire chip. \
-Foundry: fabrication plant for semiconductor chips.
+Foundry: Fabrication plant for semiconductor chips. \
-Foundry IP’s: IP’s supported by foundries.
+Foundry IP’s: IP’s supported by foundries. \
 ![ASIC Chip](Images/D1_1.png)

 ## Introduction to RISCV ISA